AlainS7/AlainS7.github.io/PUBLISH_TO_GITHUB_PAGES.md

-# How to Publish a Next.js Site to GitHub Pages
+# How to Publish a Next.js Site to GitHub Pages - Outdated (Switched to GH Actions)

 ## 1. Prerequisites